Physics Simulation in C++ with Omni Physics: Real-Time Rigid Body and Particle Systems

 )

-# Four primary systems
+# Four main systems

 rigid_body_sim = world.rigid_body_system